hriturajnarvekar27/FetalAI/README.markdown

 # Fetal Health Prediction Project

-Welcome to the Fetal Health Prediction Project, developed by Sakshi Patil.
-This web-based application leverages machine learning to predict fetal health status (Normal, Suspect, or Pathological) based on fetal heart rate parameters.
-Launched and completed by August 19, 2025, at 08:22 PM IST, this project offers a user-friendly interface with an orange theme and robust predictive capabilities.
+Welcome to the Fetal Health Prediction Project.
+This web-based application leverages machine learning to predict fetal health status (Normal, Suspect, or Pathological) based on fetal heart rate parameters. this project offers a user-friendly interface with an orange theme and robust predictive capabilities.

 ## Project Overview